 Issuers who offer securities under the Second Regime are only required to publish a simplified prospectus.
 The compulsory content of the simplified prospectus is listed in Annexes I and III to VI of the LSE Rules and Regulations depending on the nature of the securities listed.
-Alternatively, reference may be made to the Annexes of Regulation 809/2004 of the European Commission dated 29 April 2004.
+Alternatively, reference may be made to the Annexes of the Regulation on the information to be contained in the Prospectus.

 Issuers who offer securities intended to be traded on the LSE under the Second Regime are required to publish a prospectus, which must be approved by the LSE.
-The compulsory content of the simplified prospectus is listed under Part III of the Prospectus Law and in sub-chapter 1 of Chapter I of Part 2 of the LSE Rules and Regulations.
+The compulsory content of the simplified prospectus is listed under Part III of the Prospectus Law and in subchapter 1 of Chapter I of Part 2 of the LSE Rules and Regulations.